The World of Johnny Cash

-The World of Johnny Cash is compilation album released by country singer Johnny Cash on Columbia Records in 1970 (see 1970 in music).
+The World of Johnny Cash is a compilation album released by country singer Johnny Cash on Columbia Records in 1970 (see 1970 in music).
 It contains some of Cash's minor hits, as well as several songs that were never released as singles.
 The album reached #2 on the Country charts.
 It was certified Gold on 1/23/1971 by the R.I.A.A.